MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 Everything following the WHEN keyword must evaluate to either True or False.
 This Boolean expression can be formed using a combination of values from the [event payload](rules.md#clauses), [user-defined lists](lists.md), and [AI-based bot and risk scores](rules.md#post-bot-scoring-clauses).

-For information about the syntax used for writing clauses see the [Fraud Protection language guide](fpl-lang-ref.md).
+For information about the syntax used for writing clauses see the [Rules language guide](fpl-lang-ref.md).

 Clauses run sequentially in the order they are displayed on the page.
 Click the arrows to the right of each clause to re-order a clause.